National CSA Directory

 The two main techniques used in making compost are cold composting and hot composting.
 Cold composting is the older method.
-It demands very little effort from the gardener but it takes long to get the compost.
-Anywhere between 6 and 12 months is considered normal time to get manure from cold composting.
+It demands very little effort from the gardener but it takes longer to get the compost.
+Anywhere between 6 and 12 months is considered a normal time to get manure from cold composting.
 In some extreme cases, it takes even two years.
 The time it takes depends on the size of the components in the pile.
 The smaller the particles the faster the decomposition.
 All you have to do in cold composting is to put all the components in one big pile and let nature take its course in breaking them down.

 Hot composting, on the other hand, is a more energy consuming process but one that gives you the results in a shorter time.
 In hot composting, the materials to be decomposed must be moist (not wet).
 In hot composting, microbial activity is at its maximum, causing decomposition at a much faster rate.
 The compost pit should be placed out in the sun.
 Make sure all your components are finely chopped down to increase the decomposition speed.
-You can do this by running the heap over with a lawn mower.
+You can do this by running the heap over with a lawnmower.
 To maintain a hot pile, monitor the temperature of the soil as well as the moisture and turn the heap regularly.
 The optimal temperature is between 130 and 140 degrees Fahrenheit.
 Doing this regularly will have your compost ready in about 3 weeks.

 Vermicomposting is a method of making compost that uses a variety of worms to speed up the process.
-The most commonly used worm species are earthworms, white worms and red wigglers.
+The most commonly used worm species are earthworms, white worms, and red wigglers.
 The end product of the compost pile sped up by earthworms is called vermicast.
 Vermicast has been shown to contain a high level of nutrients and a very low level of contaminants.

-The below six steps will guide you on how to make a vermicompost bin:
+The six steps below will guide you on how to make a vermicompost bin:

 1. Get a bin.
 You can do this by reusing an old fish tank or an old dresser.
 The ideal size is 16″ x 24″ x 8″.
-Make sure it s clean of any residue.
+Make sure its clean of any residue.
 For a wooden bin, line the bottom with plastic material to prevent seepage of liquids.